- Reflect on the importance of physical activity in your own life.

 Importance of Physical Activity for Children

-Children who are physically active are more likely to stay at a healthy weight, sleep better, maintain strong bones, and avoid obesity-related diseases.
+Children who are physically active are more likely to stay at a healthy weight, sleep better, maintain strong bones, and reduce the risk of obesity-related diseases.
 Children who are physically active also have more opportunities to develop muscle strength and endurance.
-They are more likely to feel confident about themselves and their bodies as they grow (Let’s Move Child Care, 2013).
+They are more likely to feel confident about themselves and their bodies as they grow (Let's Move Child Care, 2013).

 Physical activity also provides children with access to learning across domains.
-An infant who rolls over or pulls up expands access to the surrounding world.
-That child can look at, touch, and taste a wider array of objects.
+An infant who rolls over or pulls up expands access to the world around him.
+He can look at, touch, and taste a wider array of objects.
 A preschooler who jumps in puddles is exploring concepts of physics.
-A school-age child who joins a group soccer game is broadening his or her social connections.
+A school-age child who joins a group soccer game is broadening her social connections.

 Completing this Course

-For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Training & Curriculum Specialist Physical Development Course Guide.
+For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Management Physical Development Course Guide.